Share This Article

 Genetics

 Is there a history of phobia in your family?
-If so, you are more likely to develop Wiccaphobia.
+If so, you are more likely to develop phobias such as wiccaphobia.
 Certain traits are passed on from a parent to a child.
-While there’s no gene for phobias, you do inherit a predisposition to them.
+While there’s no gene for phobias, you can inherit a predisposition to them.

 Stereotypes and Prejudices